Beehive Mill

-Beehive Mill is a Grade II* listed former cotton mill in the district of Ancoats in Manchester, England.
-It is located on a site surrounded by Radium Street, Jersey Street, Bengal Street and Naval Street.
+Beehive Mill is a Grade II* listed former cotton mill on Jersey Street in Ancoats, an area of Manchester, England.
+Built in three phases between the early 1820s and 1847, it includes an 1824 warehouse noted for its early fireproof construction and its rare prefabricated cast and wrought‑iron roof.
+Later additions along Bengal Street were altered following a fire in 1861, and part of the complex was again lost to fire in 2005.
+The mill has since seen varied uses, including as a filming location and, more recently, as offices and coworking space.

+History

-The building was constructed in three phases, the first two being in the early 1820s with the third phase being added in 1847.
-The second phase, built in 1824 and used as warehousing, is an important example of early fireproof construction.
-The roof of the 1824 warehouse belonging to Beehive Mill is the only known surviving example in Manchester of an advanced form of mill roof using cast and wrought iron, and which was prefabricated.
-The third phase was five storeys tall and built along Bengal Street; this block was damaged by fire and partially rebuilt in 1861.
-The estimated value of the damage caused was £25,000.
+The building was constructed in three phases, the first two in the early 1820s and the third in 1847.
+The second phase, built in 1824 and used for warehousing, is an important example of early fireproof construction.
+The roof of the 1824 warehouse at Beehive Mill is the only known surviving example in Manchester of an advanced prefabricated mill roof made from cast and wrought iron.
+The third phase, a five-storey block along Bengal Street, was damaged by fire and partially rebuilt in 1861, with the estimated cost of the damage being £25,000.

+On 11 November 1988, Beehive Mill was designated a Grade II* listed building.

+In 2002, the upper floor of the building was used as a filming location for 24 Hour Party People, where it represented the Factory Records offices.

-The adjacent Bengal Street block was destroyed by fire in July 2005.
-The fire threatened to destroy the rest of the complex, which housed Sankeys nightclub and offices.
-In an effort to extinguish the fire, water was pumped from the nearby Rochdale Canal.
-This site is now developed as residential.
+The adjoining Bengal Street block was destroyed by fire in July 2005.
+The fire threatened the rest of the complex, which housed Sankeys nightclub and offices, and water was pumped from the nearby Rochdale Canal to help extinguish it.
+The site has since been redeveloped for residential use.

-In 2002, the upper floor of the building was used as a filming location in the film 24 Hour Party People, taking on the role of the Factory Records offices.

-In 2017, Beehive Mill was sold to Urban Splash.
-It has been redeveloped as office and a luxury coworking space.
+In 2017, Beehive Mill was sold to Urban Splash and has since been redeveloped as offices and a luxury coworking space.